 This chunky crochet blanket pattern makes a perfect timeless baby gift, but once you feel how soft it is, there’s no way you won’t want to make one for yourself too!
 The pattern explains how to make larger sizes and it works up super quickly in Bernat Blanket Yarn.
-Get the free pattern below or purchase the printable, ad-free PDF for $2.50 here.
+Get the free pattern below or purchase the printable, ad-free PDF here.

 Okay, imagine this for a sec.
 Imagine you were able to pluck a few choice clouds out of the sky–the brightest, fluffiest, most day-dreamiest clouds–and then you used your perfectly old-fashioned, Laura-Ingells-Wilder-style yarn spinner to turn those fluffy balls of sky into long noodles of cloud yarn.

 Now imagine if you took that cloud yarn and crocheted a perfectly classic and modern (and easy!) blanket to create the most timeless and darn squishiest baby gift anyone has ever received in the history of time.

 Guys, this is what my sister did!
 Well, okay, the cloud spinning part was more like a Michael’s shopping trip, but either way, she made what is probably one of my favorite chunky crochet blankets ever.
 (And I kind of love all chunky crochet blanket.)

 If we’re Instagram friends, you might know that my sister, Mich, has gotten really into upping her crochet game recently and we’ve been collaborating on designing simple projects that build her skills, but don’t burn her out.
 Before busting out this beauty, she hadn’t crocheted much beyond basic beanies and scarves.
 THAT, my friends, is how simple this chunky crochet blanket pattern is to learn!